 The Compensation Committee is comprised of independent, non-employee members of the Board of Directors and is responsible for evaluating and determining the compensation paid to the named executive officers.
 The Compensation Committee retains an independent compensation consultant to assist the Compensation Committee in making executive compensation decisions.
-In 2018, we retained the Radford advisory team of the Rewards Solution practice at Aon (Radford).
-In making 2018 compensation decisions, the Compensation Committee reviewed market data for each named executive officer's position, compiled by Radford, from the following peer group of companies for 2018:
+In 2019, our Compensation Committee engaged Radford, which is part of the Rewards Solutions practice at Aon plc (Radford).
+In making 2019 compensation decisions, the Compensation Committee reviewed market data for each named executive officer's position, compiled by Radford, from the following peer group of companies for 2019: